-Bryansk (also spelled Briansk) is the capital and administrative center of Bryansk oblast, Russia.
-The city stands on the banks of the Desna River, about 380 km west of Moscow.
+Bryansk is a city in Russia, the capital of the Bryansk region, standing on the banks of the Desna River, about 380 km west of Moscow.

 Bryansk was first time mentioned in 1146.
 That time, the settlement was called Debryansk.
 The origin of this name is from Slavic word “debri” meaning “dense woodland” (the territory of present Bryansk was known for its woods).